Physical Education, Ph.D.

 - Cultural Competence.
 Advanced program candidates demonstrate a high level of competence in understanding and responding to diversity of culture, language, and ethnicity.

 - Knowledge and Application of Ethical Principles.
 Advanced program candidates demonstrate in-depth knowledge and thoughtful application of the Code of Ethical Conduct and other guidelines relevant to their professional role.

 - Communication Skills.
 Advanced program candidates possess a high level of oral, written, and technological communication skills, with specialization for the specific professional role(s) emphasized in the program.
-For programs for the advanced preparation of teachers, candidates meet ISTE standards.
 For doctoral programs, candidates are prepared to publish and present at conferences.

 - Mastery of Relevant Theory and Research.
 Advanced program candidates demonstrate in-depth, critical knowledge of the theory and research relevant to the professional role(s) and focus area(s) emphasized in the program.

 - Skills in Identifying and Using Professional Resources.
 Advanced program candidates demonstrate a high level of skill in identifying and using the human, material, and technological resources needed to perform their professional roles and to keep abreast of the field’s changing knowledge base.

 - Inquiry Skills and Knowledge of Research Methods.
 Using systematic and professionally accepted approaches, advanced program candidates demonstrate inquiry skills, showing their ability to investigate questions relevant to their practice and professional goals.

 - Skills in Collaborating, Teaching, and/or Mentoring.
 Advanced program candidates demonstrate the flexible, varied skills needed to work collaboratively and effectively with other adults in professional roles.